YJCalvinLiu/YJCalvinLiu/README.md

 ## Hi there 👋

-Im Calvin!
-I am aspiring Data Scientist , former molecular biologist researcher looking for opportunities across all fields.
+I'm Calvin! an aspiring Data Scientist , former molecular biologist researcher looking for opportunities across all fields.

 If you want to reach me please get in contact on my LinkedIn!